Login / Register

 My LA to Z: Jackie Collins

-The New York Times bestseller tells us where she goes for star sightings and more practical needs (like writing pads)
+The New York Times bestselling author tells us where she goes for star sightings and more practical needs (like writing pads)

 Sunset Tower Hotel

-You feel like you’re in Las Vegas almost, but in a nice, classy lounge.
-Vanity Fair held their Oscar party there, which was great.
+You feel like you’re in Las Vegas, but in a nice, classy lounge.
+Vanity Fair held their Oscars party there, which was great.
 It’s really very comfortable, the food is great, the waiters are really fun, and it’s a star hangout.
 I saw Robert De Niro two nights in a row.
 George Clooney was there after the [Golden Globe] awards.

 Shutters on the Beach